Can oxygen hurt our patients?

 More recent studies suggest that hyperoxia, or too much oxygen, can be equally dangerous.
 Hence the drug EMS providers administer most often may not be as safe as originally thought.

-The Amercian Heart Association Guidelines for Emergency Cardiac Care and CPR in 2000 and 2005 recommended against supplemental oxygen for patients with saturations above 90 percent.
+The American Heart Association Guidelines for Emergency Cardiac Care and CPR in 2000 and 2005 recommended against supplemental oxygen for patients with saturations above 90 percent.
 The 2010 ECC Guidelines called for supplemental oxygen only when saturations are less than 94 percent .
+Subsequent AHA updates did not find evidence that oxygen is useful for normoxic patients experiencing an acute coronary syndrome.
 Though the AHA continues to recommend high-flow oxygen administration when CPR is in progress.

 Research on patient outcomes after hyperoxia